eligundry/eligundry.com/gatsby/content/hosting-gatsby-on-digitalocean-spaces.md

 ## No Cloudfront or S3 Static Website Hosting Equivalent

-DigitalOcean Spaces is like [S3][s3] and [Cloudfront][cloudfront] were merged together in a time machine that went back to when both were launched.
+DigitalOcean Spaces is like if [S3][s3] and [Cloudfront][cloudfront] were merged together in a time machine that went back to when both were launched.
 It is object storage (S3) with a built in CDN (Cloudfront).
 As previously mentioned, Spaces is S3 compatible, which means you can use the AWS CLI/SDKs for S3 for bucket operations.
-And the CDN is pretty user friendly in that it provides SSL automatically through LetsEncrypt and you can bring your own domain.
+And the CDN is pretty user friendly in that it provides SSL automatically through Let's Encrypt and you can bring your own domain.

 But, the similarities stop there.
 Spaces' object storage is missing a bunch of S3 features, like [object expiration][s3-object-expiration], [a rich ecosystem of programmatic add-ons via Lambda][s3-lambda], and, most